 J. Exp.
 Molec.
-Biol. is a primary research journal, but also publishes in-silico studies and review articles providing novelty of findings and broad significance for understanding the molecular basis and mechanisms of life.
+Biol. is a primary research journal, but also publishes in-silico studies and review articles in all areas of Biology.
 J. Exp.
 Molec.
-Biol. also publishes Book Reviews and Invited Commentaries solicited by the Editor-in-Chief.
+Biol. also publishes book reviews and invited commentaries solicited by the Editor-in-Chief.

 Authors submitting to J. Exp.
 Molec.
 Biol. must agree to make available upon request, free of charge, any alignment data, strains, cell lines, or clones used in reported experiments, computer code essential to the analysis, and any other material or information necessary for the assessment and verification of findings or interpretations presented in the publication.
 Substantial computer software essential to the publication that has not previously been published must be provided as Supplementary Material or made available through a publicly accessible repository.